avrtt/wildberries-parsers/README.md

 The script can scan items for the entire category of goods, or using search keywords.

-For development purposes, see the comments inside the Parser class.
+For development purposes, see the docstrings inside the Parser class.

 ## Installation
 1. Clone and navigate to the repository: